microsoft/BotBuilder-V3/bot-connector-sdk-getstarted.md

 2. An Azure-accessible REST endpoint exposing a callback for the Connector service.
 3. Developer accounts on one or more communication services (such as Skype) where your bot will communicate.

-In addition you may wish to have an Azure App Insights account so you can capture telemetry from your bot, and as appropriate, take a look at the Bot Framework Builder SDK's for Node.JS and .Net. (<< Wouldn't you do this anyway?)
+In addition you may wish to have an Azure App Insights account so you can capture telemetry from your bot.
+There are additionally different ways to go about building a bot; from scratch, coded directly to the Bot Connector REST API, the Bot Builder SDK's for Node.JS & .Net, and the Bot Connector SDK .Net template which is what this QuickStart guide demonstrates.

 ## Getting started in C\#
-This is a step-by-step guide to writing an bot in C\#.
-Steps are similar for Node.js if you're using Visual Studio. (<< can you use something else?)
+This is a step-by-step guide to writing an bot in C\# using the Bot Connector SDK .Net template.

 1. Install prerequisite software